 Puppies grow quickly and have special nutritional needs to keep their bodies strong.
 The most noticeable period of a pup’s growth phase is known as the rapid growth stage, which occurs between 2 and 6 months of age.
-From about 3 to 6 months, most pups will lose their puppy teeth (you might find a tooth near his dish or on the floor, and this is quite normal.
+From about 3 to 6 months, most pups will lose their puppy teeth.
+In fact, you might find a tooth near the feeding dish or on the floor, and this is quite normal.
 However, you may also be left wondering what to feed a teething puppy.
 This is a perfectly normal query that tends to concern a lot of pet parents.

-During this phase, his mouth and gums may be very sensitive, which could cause him to be a bit picky when it comes to eating.
-There's nothing you can do except to wait it out, even if his appetite is low for a couple of days.
+During the teething phase, the young pup’s mouth and gums may be very sensitive, which could cause them to be a bit picky when it comes to eating.
+There's nothing you can do except to wait it out, even if their appetite is low for a couple of days.

 While teething is painful for puppies, there are a few tips for teething puppy that can make them feel better.
 Here is a quick guide for you on what to give a teething puppy in terms of food and toys:

 Your puppy may seem uninterested in dry food during teething.
 But don't switch to a new formula to stimulate your puppy's appetite.
 Changing food at this time can cause additional stress and intestinal upset.
 The tips below could help your puppy make the change:

 Encourage your young dog to chew on toys by choosing chew toys that are appropriate for their size.
 Also, pick a variety of textures to keep them interested in the toys.
 You can also try giving them frozen toys that are shaped like a bone.
 Always keep an eye on the puppies while they are busy chewing the toys, to ensure they don’t bite off chunks.
 If that happens, do make sure to replace the toy immediately.